Protea lepidocarpodendron

 Protea lepidocarpodendron, the black bearded sugarbush, is a bearded Protea that is placed in the section Speciosae.
-It grows between one and 2 m tall, with narrowly oblong leaves.
+It grows between tall, with narrowly oblong leaves.
 Flowerheads are oblong with a purple-black beard and black hairs below the beard.
 It typically grows in sandstone, fericrete and granite soils in the Western Cape from Cape Town to Kleinmond.
 It is near-threatened.